 The beef stew is a bit pricey at around Php800 (around US$16) but the serving is good for 2 to 3 persons.
 We would have gone for the Korean barbecue if we weren’t still full.
 The beef was tender but too sweet for my taste.

 Our little one happily devoured her longsilog – one of her favorite meals.
-The restaurant offers some Filipino dishes like pork and chicken adobo, sinigang, and bulalo for sharing, as well as some solo rice meals like beef tapa and longanisa.
+The restaurant offers some Filipino dishes like pork and chicken adobo, sinigang, and bulalo for sharing, as well as some solo rice meals like beef tapa.
 The longsilog was around Php200.

 A swimming excursion (just had to use the word, haha) wouldn’t be complete without some sweets like halo-halo or ice cream.
 In this case, my daughter and I had our Korean favorites.

-Chocolate Samanco for her, strawberry for me 😀
+Chocolate Samanco for her, strawberry for me.
+Nomnomnom.

 Given the size of the place, 88 Hotspring has a lot to offer.
 It has a shooting range, tent sites for camping, a volleyball court, a lake that you can go boating in, and a spa.
-It is spacious.
+There is plenty of open space.